Tips to Make Your Visit Successful

-If you need a prescription refill, call 216-593-7700 and press 2 at the prompt.
-Leave your name, daytime phone number, pharmacy name and phone number, name of the drug(s) requested, strength, quantity and number of refills.
+If you need a prescription refill, call 216-593-7700.
+We require your name, daytime phone number, pharmacy name and phone number, name of the drug(s) requested, strength, quantity and number of refills.
 Please allow 48 hours for the request to be processed.
 If you have not been seen by one of our physicians in the preceding 12 months you must be seen in the office in order to obtain a refill.

 Prior Authorization for Proton Pump Inhibitor Medication